As a system administrator, you may find yourself (today or in the future) working in an environment where Windows and Linux coexist.

 9. After clicking on Login, you will be taken to the administrative interface where you will see the list of connections user tecmint has access to, as per

-10. Go ahead and click on the RHEL 7 box to login as gacanepa (the username specified in the connection definition).
+10. Go ahead and click on the RHEL 8 box to log in as gacanepa (the username specified in the connection definition).

 Note how the connection source is set to 192.168.0.100 (the IP of the Guacamole server), regardless of the IP address of the machine that you use to open the web interface:

 11. If you want to close the connection, type exit and hit Enter.
-You will prompted to return to the main interface (Home), reconnect, or logout from Guacamole:
+You will be prompted to return to the main interface (Home), reconnect, or log out from Guacamole:

 12. Now it’s time to try the remote desktop connection to Windows 10:

 Congratulations!
-Now you can access a Windows 10 machine and a RHEL 7 server from within a web browser.
+Now you can access a Windows 10 machine and an RHEL 8 server from within a web browser.

-In this article we have explained how to install and configure Guacamole to allow access to remote machines over RDP and SSH.
-The official website provides an extensive documentation to help you set up access using other protocols, such as VNC and other authentication mechanism, such as DB-based..
+In this article, we have explained how to install and configure Guacamole to allow access to remote machines over RDP and SSH.
+The official website provides extensive documentation to help you set up access using other protocols, such as VNC and other authentication mechanisms, such as DB-based…

 As always, don’t hesitate to drop us a note if you have any questions or suggestions about this article.
 We also look forward to hearing your success stories.